 There were some good moments.
 The visualization of the stacks and the OASIS are nothing short of stunning artistic achievements.
 The sequence with The Shining and the final epic battle scene gave me goosebumps.
 I got a good laugh out of spotting classic pop culture references.
 The casting for James Halliday was spot on.

 Why the philosophical bit?
-Glad you asked!
-Seeing the movie, and also reading this scathing critique of the book at The Verge, and also staying on top of news stories and commentaries on the tech industry in general, has got me thinking about our culture’s present-day perceptions of technology as compared to the utopian vision which both the book and the movie so readily embrace.
+Well, because seeing the movie, and also reading this scathing critique of the book at The Verge, and also staying on top of news stories and commentaries on the tech industry in general, has got me thinking about our culture’s present-day perceptions of technology as compared to the utopian vision which both the book and the movie so readily embrace.

 For example, in the book the OASIS embodies a vision of equality and cost-free, consequence-free modes of expression and identity.
 But as I reflect on the book again, I can’t help feeling how woefully naive that was.
 For one thing, the Internet is not and never has been “free.”
 Even if you don’t pay for specific Internet services out of pocket, you certainly pay a price in privacy.
 (If you’re not paying for a product, you are the product.)
 And even though the web provides something of an escape from real-life drudgery and bullies, we know all too well that it doesn’t protect you from cyber bullies, sleep deprivation, FOMO, or hackers.